Bounds on neutrino-DM interactions from TXS 0506+056 neutrino outburst: Introduction

 With this in mind, the observation of high-energy astrophysical neutrinos by detectors such as IceCube~\cite{Halzen:2022pez} presents a great opportunity to study these possible interactions.
 Neutrinos, unlike gamma rays and cosmic rays, interact only weakly with matter, allowing them to travel vast distances through space without being affected.
 However, if DM consists of particles that interact with neutrinos, the corresponding attenuation of astrophysical neutrinos could serve as a probe for these interactions.

 The first object identified by IceCube as a high-energy neutrino source was blazar TXS~0506+056, following the observation of the IC-170922A neutrino event, which coincided with the direction of the blazar.
-Interestingly, observations by other experiments also indicated that TXS~0506+056 was at the same time experiencing a GeV gamma-ray flare~\cite{Aartsen_2018}, leading to a consistent description of the phenomena by blazar models~\cite{Cerruti:2018tmc, Liu_2019, Gasparyan_2021, Gao:2018mnu, Petropoulou:2019zqp}.
+Interestingly, observations by other experiments also indicated that TXS~0506+056 was experiencing a GeV gamma-ray flare~\cite{Aartsen_2018}, leading to a consistent description of the phenomena by blazar models~\cite{Cerruti:2018tmc, Liu_2019, Gasparyan_2021, Gao:2018mnu, Petropoulou:2019zqp}.
+The chance of coincidence of the neutrino with the flare of TXS~0506+056 is disfavored at the $3 \sigma$ level.
 In a posterior analysis, IceCube also found evidence of a neutrino outburst from the direction of TXS~0506+056 during the 5-month period between September 2014 and March 2015, with an excess of $13 \pm 5$ high-energy muon neutrino events respect to atmospheric backgrounds~\cite{Aartsen_2018b}.
 However, this neutrino emission was not accompanied by an electromagnetic flare which, as we shall see, provides a challenge to blazar models.

 Other associations between high-energy neutrinos and astrophysical sources have since been made, including the active galaxy nuclei (AGN) NGC 1068~\cite{IceCube:2022der}, the blazar PKS 1741-038~\cite{Plavin:2022oyy}, and tidal disrupted events (TDEs)~\cite{Stein:2020xhk, Reusch:2021ztx, vanVelzen:2021zsm}.